Active Release Technique (ART) Providers

 How ART Reduces Your Pain

-At TRI Physical Therapy, a soft tissue specialist talks with you about your symptoms and your history with the specific pain.
+At TRI Physical Therapy practice a soft tissue specialist talks with you about your symptoms and your history with the specific pain.
 Next, you take a series of tests to determine what causes you pain and how intense the pain is for you.
 Your therapist uses a hands-on technique to feel into your soft tissue.